Confused about speaker Ohm ratings, the word impedance, and what it all means? You’re in the right place!

 Do Ohms affect sound quality?
 Are higher ohms better for speakers?

 Shown here is a graph comparing the power developed by 8 and 4 ohm speakers when connected to the same amplifier.
 As you can see, an 8 ohm speaker produces less power at the same output (volume) as a 4 ohm speaker.
 That’s because they need a higher voltage due to their higher impedance.

-Speaker Ohms affects sound normally only under certain circumstances such as power (volume) and how they interact with crossovers.
-Higher ohms doesn’t mean better sound quality in the majority of cases.
+Speaker Ohms affect sound normally only under certain circumstances such as power (volume) and how they interact with crossovers.
+A higher impedance doesn’t mean better sound quality in the majority of cases.

 You’ll get the best sound when using the right speaker impedance for a given application:

 - Matching the correct speaker Ohms to a radio or amp for the best available power and volume.

 1. Speaker power, volume, and how speaker Ohms matters

 In the graph I posted above you can see what happens if an 8 ohm speaker is used in the place of a 4 ohm.
 What you’re seeing is: